yu45020/Text_Segmentation_Image_Inpainting/ReadME.md

 ```
 But if I use ``masked_fill_``, both runtime and memory usage reduce significantly.

 I also find something very interesting during training.
 In the early stages, the model can generate or find some parts of a image to fill in holes.
 For example, images below have holes replacing text inside polygons.
-In the left and the middle image, the model find some parts of the image to fill the holes; in the right image, the model generates a manga-like framework inside the hole.
+In the left and the middle image, the model find some parts of the image to fill the holes; in the right image, the model generates a manga-like frame inside the hole.

 ![img](ReadME_imgs/partial_cov/standard_01.JPG)
 ![img](ReadME_imgs/partial_cov/standard_03.JPG)